Monastic community of Mount Athos: Monastic life

+Period of acme after 1970

 After reaching a low point of just 1,145 mainly elderly monks in 1971, the monasteries have been undergoing a steady and sustained renewal.
 By the year 2000, the monastic population had reached 1,610, with all 20 monasteries and their associated sketes receiving an infusion of mainly young, well-educated monks.
 In 2009, the population stood at nearly 2,000.
 Many younger monks possess university education and advanced skills that allow them to work on the cataloging and restoration of the Mountain's vast repository of manuscripts, vestments, icons, liturgical objects and other works of art, most of which remain unknown to the public because of their sheer volume.
 Projected to take several decades to complete, this restorative and archival work is funded by UNESCO and the EU, and aided by many academic institutions.
-The history of the modern revival of monastic life on Mount Athos and its entry into the technological world of the twenty-first century has been chronicled in Graham Speake's book, now in its second edition, Mount Athos.
-Renewal in Paradise.

 Monasteries

-A pilgrim/visitor to a monastery who is accommodated in the archontariki (αρχονταρίκι) or guesthouse can have a taste of the monastic life in it by following its daily schedule: praying (services in church or in private), common dining, working (according to the duties of each monk) and rest.
+A pilgrim/visitor to a monastery who is accommodated in the archontariki (αρχονταρίκι) or guesthouse can follow its daily schedule: praying (services in church or in private), common dining, working (according to the duties of each monk) and rest.
 During religious celebrations, long vigils are typically held and the daily program is dramatically altered.
 The gate of the monastery closes by sunset and opens again by sunrise.

 Many of the monasteries are dedicated to the Virgin Mary.
 Vatopedi and Philotheou are dedicated to the Annunciation, Agiou Pavlou to the Purification, Hilandar to the Presentation, and Iviron to the Dormition.